Minnesota Woman Suffrage Memorial: History

-Women listed on the memorial
+List of women named on the memorial

 Harriet Bishop

 Bishop (1818–1883) came to Minnesota as a teacher and opened the first public school and Sunday school in the territory.
 She was active in both the temperance and suffrage movements.

 Fanny Fligelman Brin

 Brin (1884–1961)] was an activist for women's rights, Jewish welfare, and world peace.
 She served as president of the National Council of Jewish Women (NCJW) from 1932 to 1938, and was appointed by Eleanor Roosevelt to serve on a national committee to study humanitarian needs during the Great Depression.

 Myrtle Cain

 Cain (1894–1980) served as president of the Women's Trade Union of Minneapolis and was one of the first women in the Minnesota House of Representatives.

 Mary Jackman Colburn

 Colburn (1811–1901) was born in 1811 in Newburyport, Massachusetts, and graduated from Harvard University in the 1840s, with a degree in medicine.
 She married Samuel Colburn, and they moved to Moline, Illinois, and then to Champlin, Minnesota.
 Mary practiced medicine in both locations.

 Colburn became active in the suffrage movement and, in 1858, delivered what is thought to be the first public lecture on the subject in Minnesota.
 It was titled "Rights and Wrongs of Woman".

 In 1864, Colburn won a state-sponsored essay competition on the theme "Minnesota as a Home for Emigrants"; the letter notifying her of her prize addressed her as "sir".
 Shortly afterward, Colburn wrote to a friend, "I am doing but little now on the suffrage question, for I will not stoop longer to ask of any congress or legislature for that which I know to be mine by the divine law of nature".

 Despite those words, in 1867, Colburn and Sarah Burger Stearns, along with other "friends of equality" petitioned the state legislature to amend the constitution, removing the word male from the section which enfranchised "every male person".
 The women were granted a hearing where Colburn read a prepared statement but, ultimately, no action was taken.

 Colburn gave lectures throughout Minnesota on the "Patriotism of Woman" and in 1869, Colburn formed a suffrage society in Champlin, one of the first in Minnesota.
 After the passage of an amendment in 1875 allowing women to vote on issues related to state education, Colburn was elected school director in Champlin.
 Colburn was one of the founders of the MWSA.

 Samuel died in 1884 and Mary in 1901; they are buried in Champlin Cemetery in Champlin, Minnesota.